-All of the entities expected to be directly affected by this proposed action are believed to be small entities, so the issue of disproportionality does not arise.
+All entities that are expected to be affected by this proposed rule are considered small entities, so the issue of disproportional effects on small versus large entities does not presently arise.

-Profitability: Do the regulations significantly reduce profits for a substantial number of small entities?
+Profitability: Do the regulations significantly reduce profit for a substantial number of small entities?